dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Upstream/upstream_GATK/Pages/upstream_GATK-qc-qcbam.rst

 Mapping Statistics
 ------------------

-The number of reads (not alignments) are counted as number unique read pairs, i.e. if a read pair is mapped to multiple locations, it is counted once.
+The number of reads (not alignments) are counted as the number of unique read pairs (i.e., if a read pair is mapped to multiple locations it is only counted once).

 Coverage